 Version of ipmiutil Server

 ipmiutil-2.0.7-win32 Express5800/110GR-1d

 Express5800/120Rf-1

 Express5800/120Rg-1

+ipmiutil-2.0.0-win32 Express5800/110GR-1d

+ipmiutil-2.8.0-win32

-ExpressCluster uses the hwreset command and alarms command of ipmiutil .
-To execute these commands without specifying path, include the path of the ipmiutil execution file in the system environment variable "PATH" or copy the execution file to the folder including the variable in its path (e.g. bin folder in the folder where ExpressCluster is installed).
+ExpressCluster uses the hwreset command or ireset command, and alarms command or ialarms command of ipmiutil.
+To execute these commands without specifying path, include the path of the ipmiutil execution file in the system environment variable PATH or copy the execution file to the folder including the variable in its path (for example, the bin folder in the folder where ExpressCluster is installed).